 # m h dom mon dow command 0 23 * * * php /path/to/installation/pim-enterprise-standard/bin/console pim:completeness:calculate --env=prod > /path/to/installation/pim-enterprise-standard/var/logs/calculate_completeness.log 2>&1 0 5 * * * php /path/to/installation/pim-enterprise-standard/bin/console pim:versioning:refresh --env=prod > /path/to/installation/pim-enterprise-standard/var/logs/refresh_versioning.log 2>&1 0 18 * * * php /path/to/installation/pim-enterprise-standard/bin/console akeneo:rule:run --env=prod > /path/to/installation/pim-enterprise-standard/var/logs/rule_run.log 2>&1

-> /path/to/installation/pim-enterprise-standard/app/logs/calculate_completeness.log 2>&1 is to redirect both stdout and stderr to your log file.
+> /path/to/installation/pim-enterprise-standard/var/logs/calculate_completeness.log 2>&1 is to redirect both stdout and stderr to your log file.